troydg2000/troydg2000/README.md

 - 👋 Hi, I’m Troy Gilchrist
-- 👀 I’m interested in discovering the unknown unknown with data analytics.
+- 👀 I’m interested in discovering the unknown unknowns with data analytics.
 - 🌱 I’m currently learning deep learning and classification techniques.
 - 💞️ I’m looking to collaborate on data science projects.
 - 📫 How to reach me at my email troydg2000@gmail.com